romin-ebrahimi/optimal-trades/README.md

 models that are used to financial price forecasting.
 What's wrong with forecasting financial time series?

+1. Price forecasting doesn't align well with the objective of a trader.
+As a trader, I don't care if the price in the next `n` minutes is going up, down, or sideways.
+What I am truly interested in at any point in time is whether I should be long, short, or close out any open positions.

-1. Financial time series are highly random.
-A nonexhaustive list of reasons why creating a unified price forecasting model is extremely difficult:
+2. Financial time series are highly random.
+A nonexhaustive list of issues in creating a unified price forecasting model:

 **Issues:**
 * Leptokurtic characteristic of price changes.